paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Clean & Tidy
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Fantastic service, always cleared up at the of each day.
+House windows, doors and car washed down to get rid of the plaster dust.
+Would gladly recommend him to others.